-The Renown Institute for Heart & Vascular Health has testing and imaging capabilities that enable us to make the right diagnosis quickly.
+The Renown Institute for Heart & Vascular Health has testing and imaging capabilities that enable us to make the right heart and vascular disease diagnosis quickly.
 With early detection, patients can make important lifestyle changes that are proven to reduce the risk of heart attack and stroke.
 Our tools include:

 - Electrocardiogram (ECG)

 - Coronary angiography